Motorized Foot Scooters

 Frequently Asked Questions

-Motorized foot scooter networks have grown in popularity across the country and recently arrived in Minneapolis with the debut of Bird and Lime scooters.
-Users download an app on their smartphone to rent the scooters and then park them when their trips end.
+Motorized foot scooter networks have grown in popularity across the country and arrived in Minneapolis with the debut of Bird and Lime scooters in July of 2018.
+Users download an app on their smartphone to locate and rent the scooters.
+Scooter rentals are charged a base rate and then by the minute, and scooters can be left on the sidewalk near final destinations provided they do not block pedestrian path of travel or access.

 Are motorized foot scooters legal in Minnesota?